-The President’s Blog is the official blog of ACOG’s President.
-It is primarily authored by the current president and also occasionally features posts by guest bloggers at the request of the President.
-The President’s Blog focuses on providing information for ACOG members on key initiatives, programs, and topics of interest to ob-gyns and the related medical community.
+The President’s Blog is the official blog of ACOG’s president.
+It is primarily authored by the current president and also occasionally features posts by guest bloggers at the request of the president.
+The President’s Blog focuses on providing information for ACOG members on key initiatives, programs, and topics of interest to obstetrician–gynecologists and the related medical community.

 Statements or opinions expressed on this blog reflect the views of the contributor, and do not reflect the official views of ACOG unless otherwise noted.

 About the Current President

 Ted L. Anderson, MD, PhD, FACOG, FACS, is the Betty and Lonnie S. Burnett professor of obstetrics and gynecology at Vanderbilt University Medical Center in Nashville, Tennessee.
 Dr. Anderson earned his bachelor’s and master’s degrees from the University of Southern Mississippi and his doctorate in anatomy and cell biology from Vanderbilt University, where he received his medical degree and completed a residency in obstetrics and gynecology and a fellowship in reproductive pelvic surgery.
 After serving as the chair of the obstetrics and gynecology department at the Centennial Women’s Hospital, he returned to Vanderbilt to take up his current position.